U.S. orders suspension of flights between the U.S. and Venezuela

-WASHINGTON/CARACAS, (Reuters) – The U.S. Department of Transportation yesteday ordered the suspension of all commercial passenger and cargo flights between the United States and Venezuela, citing reports of unrest and violence around airports in the South American country.
+WASHINGTON/CARACAS, (Reuters) – The U.S. Department of Transportation on Wednesday ordered the suspension of all commercial passenger and cargo flights between the United States and Venezuela, citing reports of unrest and violence around airports in the South American country.

 Many international airlines had stopped flying to Venezuela anyway because of security concerns and disputes over money they say the government owes them.
 But domestic airlines, including Laser Airlines and Avior Airlines, had been offering services to Miami.